Mirage-Mode/SpleetSpace/README.md

 </p>

 ## Planned Features
-* Eventual support for MacOS
+* Full support for MacOS

 ## Notes on Platform
 SpleetSpace has not been tested on MacOS although the program is technically cross-platform.

 ## Dependencies

-SpleetSpace uses the Spleeter library by Deezer for splitting the audio into separate tracks and the Pytube library in the Youtube song downloader section.
+SpleetSpace uses the Spleeter library by Deezer for splitting the audio into separate tracks and the Pytube library for the Youtube song downloader.

 The Spleeter library can be found here: [https://github.com/deezer/spleeter/tree/master/spleeter](https://github.com/deezer/spleeter/tree/master/spleeter)